HexHive/Crystallizer/README.md

 ## Testing a new library

 When testing a new library the same commands as above can be run by just pointing to the new library to be analyzed as shown below.
+From the host, copy over the target library into `targets/` with the format `newlibrary/newlibrary.jar`.
 We propose running the sink identification for 1h and the probabilistic concretization module for 24h.
 ```
 ./run_campaigns.sh /root/SeriFuzz/targets/newlibrary/newlibrary.jar 1h 24h
 ```